tyler-smith/bitcoin-abc/doc/developer-notes.md

 - src/leveldb
   - Upstream at https://github.com/google/leveldb ; Maintained by Google.
-  - **Note**: Follow the instructions in [Upgrading LevelDB](#upgrading-leveldb) when merging upstream changes to Bitcoin ABC.
+  - **Note**: Follow the instructions in [Upgrading LevelDB](#upgrading-leveldb) when merging upstream changes to Bitcoin Cash.

 - src/libsecp256k1
   - Upstream at https://github.com/bitcoin-core/secp256k1/ ; actively maintained
     by Bitcoin Core contributors.
-    Bitcoin ABC is using a modified version of libsecp256k1, some changes might be directly submitted to Bitcoin ABC.
+    Bitcoin Cash is using a modified version of libsecp256k1, some changes might be directly submitted to Bitcoin Cash.
     See the [secp256k1 README](/src/secp256k1/README.md) for details.

 - src/crypto/ctaes